Cornutum/wordles/README.md

 groups is 0.000.

 `wordles` shows you a simple text representation of the green, yellow, and white squares that the Wordle game displays as clues.
-For example, if you guess "BADLY" but the actual target word is "LAUGH", Wordle will display :white_large_square::green_square::white_large_square::yellow_square::white_large_square:, which is shown by `wordles` as ".G.y.".
+For example, if you guess "BADLY" but the actual target word is "LAUGH", Wordle will display :white_large_square: :green_square: :white_large_square: :yellow_square: :white_large_square:, which is shown by `wordles` as ".G.y.".

 ### Show the results for all words ###